What Is The Difference Between Mixture And Compound

 • Types of Mixtures: Mixtures are broadly classified into two types:

 • Homogeneous Mixtures: These mixtures have a uniform composition throughout.
-This means that the individual components are evenly distributed, and you can't visually distinguish them.
+Basically, the individual components are evenly distributed, and you can't visually distinguish them.
 Examples include saltwater (where salt is dissolved evenly in water) and air (a mixture of nitrogen, oxygen, and other gases).

 • Heterogeneous Mixtures: These mixtures do not have a uniform composition.
 The components are not evenly distributed, and you can often see the different ingredients with the naked eye.
 Examples include a salad (you can see the lettuce, tomatoes, and cucumbers), and sand and water (the sand settles at the bottom).